With an inherent love of helping others, and a mindset that learning is a lifelong process, Diana was drawn to the field of Special Education.

 Amanda is excited to be part of the Special Ed Resource Team who share the same common values and ideas that she holds near and dear to her heart!
 She is thrilled to be teaching your child.

-Inspired by Rita Pierson, a longtime American educator, Erin believes that every child deserves a champion: “an adult who will never give up on them, who understands the power of connection, and insists that they become the best they can possibly be.”
 She became an educator to ensure that every child she encounters has a champion, regardless of race, religion, socioeconomic status, or ability level.

 Every child is unique, exploring information and discovering knowledge in their own way and at their own pace.
 Yet, every child is capable of success.
 In order to facilitate this success, Erin builds strong, positive relationships with each of her students.
 By establishing an open rapport with the students, she is able to learn each child’s strengths and weaknesses—thus understanding what it takes for each child to succeed.
 She is able to create learning opportunities that build on strengths and support weaknesses.
 Instruction is differentiated so that every child is able to reach his or her highest potential.
 Special Ed Resource is such an extraordinary company because it allows tutors to do just that—differentiate instruction to meet each student on their level.
 Erin is proud to be a part of a team that truly cares about each and every student, and she looks forward to working with your child.

-Taylor Fulcher is described as a kind, compassionate, and loving educator.
 She is passionate about reaching her students in any way possible.
 Taylor believes that all students are capable of learning and making growth.
 She can be described as “an out of the box thinker, flexible, and someone who truly cares about her students”.
 She believes what George Evans has to say about students “Every student can learn, but not in the same day or same way.”
 She is a huge reader and enjoys children book authors such as Beatrix Potter, Roald Dahl, Drew Daywalt, and Dr. Seuss.

 She has an Undergraduate Degree in Early Childhood and Development from Liberty University with a minor in Psychology and a Masters in Special Education K-12 General Curriculum.
 Although she has only been an educator for a few years, she has many different experiences working with children who have Special Needs.
 She has been a huge supporter and active participant with The Special Olympics.
 She is currently the Lead SPED Teacher at her elementary school, an active member on the Virginia Tiered Support System, and she is also on the Assistive Technology Team for her School System.